dennyreiter/mqtt-bed/README.md

 You can check the status of the service at any time by running `sudo systemctl status mqtt-bed`.

-You can also view the logs from this service at any time by running `sudo journalctl -u mqtt-bed.service`
+You can also view the live logs from this service at any time by running `sudo journalctl -u mqtt-bed.service -f`

 ## Home Assistant Integration
 The YAML used in Home Assistant to integrate your bed will vary by your installation and bed type, but you can find example YAML for in the `homeassistant-script.yaml` file in this repository.